Azure/azure-powershell/src/Cdn/Cdn.Autorest/docs/Update-AzFrontDoorCdnRoute.md

 # Update-AzFrontDoorCdnRoute

 ## SYNOPSIS
-Update an existing route with the specified route name under the specified subscription, resource group, profile, and AzureFrontDoor endpoint.
+update an existing route with the specified route name under the specified subscription, resource group, profile, and AzureFrontDoor endpoint.

 ## SYNTAX